andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 We could equally have done $A$ first and from there obtained $B$, but I followed Durham to keep everything predictable.

 ## Another (non)-Conclusion
-Phew!
-That was a lot.
+{% newthought "Blimey!" %} That was a lot.
 You're probably reeling from the shock of it all.
 I'd suggest re-reading all this again, perhaps working through some other options of th last problem, and then taking a break.

 See you in the [next chunk](https://andrewharmellaw.github.io/2017/04/13/gelfands-algebra-rest-1-the-well-tempered-clavier).